amjadmajid/Backscatter-Network/README.md

 - [ ] decide on the computation time
 - [ ] discuss and plan the battery-free network scenario
 - [ ] use frame id to identify doublicated messages and discard them (a frame should be forwarded only once)
+- [ ] remove TTL and messageID fields
+- [ ] use a message crc as a messageID
+- [ ] set a size to the network (256 nodes)
+- [ ] each node should have a buffer of size equal to the number of nodes
+- [ ] use the sender id as an index to the buffer and save a message crc in that cell